ToshioCP/Gtk4-tutorial/sec8.md

 - `sample.o` is called target.
 - `sample.c` is prerequisite.
-- `gcc -0 sample.o sample.c` is recipe.
+- `gcc -o sample.o sample.c` is recipe.
 Recipes follow tab characters, not spaces.
 (It is very important.
 Use tab not space, or make won't work as you expected).